react-navigation/react-navigation.github.io/versioned_docs/version-8.x/configuring-links.md

 }
 ```

-When doing server rendering, you'd also want to return correct status code for 404 errors.
-See [server rendering docs](server-rendering.md#handling-404-or-other-status-codes) for a guide on how to handle it.

 ## Rendering an initial route

 Sometimes you want to ensure that a certain screen will always be present as the first screen in the navigator's state.
 You can use the `initialRouteName` property to specify the screen to use for the initial screen.